Benefits of LGBT Dating Apps

 What are you looking for?

-What LGBT dating apps offer that's good
+What good things do LGBT dating apps offer?

 Filtering by interests and characteristics

-Segmented space and sense of belonging
+Segmented space and a sense of belonging

-Convenience for those with little social life at night
+Convenient for those with little nightlife.

-• Differentiation: Mainstream apps like Tinder and Badoo also have LGBT options.
+• Differentiation: mainstream apps like Tinder and Badoo also have LGBT options.
 On the other hand, exclusive apps offer private modes and their own communities.

-Greater perceived security and privacy
+Greater perceived security and privacy.

 Privacy options and verified profiles